 Craft Perfect Websites with Chisel

-Chisel is a Yeoman generator for scaffolding and developing front-end and WordPress projects.
+Chisel is a Yeoman generator for scaffolding and developing front-end and WordPress website projects.

 In this article, I’ll explain how the old school workflows transformed into new workflows.
 We will take a look how generators like Chisel can make your life easier.
 Once you understand how they work, you will be ready to use any of them as they operate on similar principles.